NevenaIvanovic/nevenaivanovic.github.io/_pages/teaching.md

 ## **Computer-Aided Social Inquiry**
 **Institution:** Otto-Friedrich-Universität Bamberg, Germany
-**Topics:** System dynamics modelling, Vensim
+**Topics:** System Dynamics Modelling, Vensim
 **Class size:** ~ 10
-**Role:** Teaching assistant, conducing tutorials on Vensim, helping students develop their projects
+**Role:** Teaching assistant.
+Conducted tutorials on Vensim, assisting students in developing their projects
 **Semester:**
 - Autumn 2017
 - Autumn 2018

 ## **Psychometrics and Psychology of Individual Differences**
 **Institution:** University of Belgrade, Department of Psychology, Faculty of Philosophy, Serbia
-**Topics:** Psychometrics, instrument development, statistics
+**Topics:** Psychometrics, Instrument development, Statistics
-**Class size:** ~ 100, actively mentoring of five-member groups
+**Class size:** ~ 100, actively mentoring one to two groups, each consisting of five members
-**Role:** Student mentor, guiding groups of students in the process of developing a new psychological instrument, organising and conducting research, analyzing the collected data, and writing an Instrument manual; assessing students' assignments on the course
+**Role:** Student mentor.
+Guided groups of students in developing a new psychological instrument, organizing and conducting research, analyzing collected data, and writing an instrument manual; assessed students' assignments for the course
 **Semester:**
 - Autumn 2014
 - Autumn 2015